uganda profile

 Consumer Price Index (CPI)

-• The annual average Core Inflation decreased to 2.8 percent in CY 2021 from the 3.2 percent recorded during the CY2020
+• The annual average Core Inflation increased to 6.0 percent in CY 2022 from the 2.8 percent recorded during the CY2021

-• The annual average Food Crops inflation for CY 2021 decreased to minus 0.9 percent from minus 0.5 percent recorded for the CY 2020
+• The annual average Food Crops inflation for CY 2022 increased to 14.9 percent from minus 0.9 percent for the CY2021

-• During the CY2020, the annual average Energy Fuel and Utilities (EFU) inflation decreased to minus 0.7 percent from 1.3 percent recorded during the CY 2020
+• During the CY2022, the annual average Energy Fuel and Utilities (EFU) inflation increased to12.8 percent compared to minus 0.7 percent recorded during the CY 2021

 Producer Price index for manufactured goods and utilities (Combined)